Skip to content

 Perform quick check for \(|C^{-}|\) to avoid influence from a possible closest tune approach.
 Also check for any unwanted local coupling bumps around the modulated quadrupole.

-• Turn on orbit feedback
+• Ensure the orbit feedback is ON

-• Turn off tune feedback
+• Ensure the tune feedback is OFF

 Otherwise modulation and feedback would work against each other.
+The status is visible in the top right corner of the GUI.

 • Run K-Modulation